apache/trafficserver/doc/developer-guide/cripts/cripts-urls.en.rst

 These URLs all have the same methods and properties, but they are used in different hooks and have different meanings.
-The ``Client::URL`` is the most commonly used URL, which you will also modify in the tradtional remapping use case; for example changing the ``path`` or ``host`` before further processing.
+The ``Client::URL`` is the most commonly used URL, which you will also modify in the traditional remapping use case; for example changing the ``path`` or ``host`` before further processing.

 .. _cripts-urls-components: